Sufi Muhammad: Ceasefire

 Maulana Sufi Muhammad took part in negotiations with the government that led to the announcement of a temporary ceasefire in the Malakand region on 16 February 2009.
 The Pakistani government agreed to allow the implementation of Sharia in the region once violence had stopped.
-Muhammad bin hassan agreed to travel to Swat to discuss peace with Fazlullah and his followers.
+He agreed to travel to Swat to discuss peace with Fazlullah and his followers.
 He told reporters, "We will soon open dialogue with the Taliban.
 We will ask them to lay down their weapons.
 We are hopeful that they will not let us down.
 We will stay here in the [Swat] valley until peace is restored."

-In early April 2009 Sufi Muhammad ended support for peace negotiations stating that the government was stalling the implementation of sharia courts in the Swat valley.
+In early April 2009, Sufi Muhammad ended support for peace negotiations stating that the government was stalling the implementation of sharia courts in the Swat valley.
 President Asif Ali Zardari refused to sign any agreement until peace had been restored in the valley but failed to elaborate on how those conditions would be achieved.

-However, the president signed the Nizam-e-Adl-Regulation law for Swat, after it was hurriedly pushed through the national parliament a few hours earlier on 13 April 2009.
+However, the president signed the Nizam-e-Adl-Regulation law for Swat, after it was hurriedly pushed through the national Parliament a few hours earlier on 13 April 2009.

-On 19 April 2009 Sufi Muhammad declared that "democracy was un-Islamic" and that decisions made in the qazi courts could not be appealed in Pakistan's central judicial system.
-According to the cleric Western-style democracy had led to divides among Pakistanis and the judicial system had contributed to the factionalism.
+On 19 April 2009, Sufi Muhammad declared that "democracy was un-Islamic" and that decisions made in the qazi courts could not be appealed in Pakistan's central judicial system.
+According to the cleric, Western-style democracy had led to divides among Pakistanis and the judicial system had contributed to the factionalism.
 He ordered the central government to withdraw all judges from Malakand within four days and to set up a Darul Qaza, an Islamic supreme court, to hear appeals from local Sharia courts.

 Arrest

 On 3 June 2009, while engaging in Operation Black Thunderstorm against the Taliban, the Pakistani Army arrested senior aides to Sufi Muhammad in the Amandara region in Lower Dir.
 Among those aides arrested were Muhammad's deputy, Mohammad Alam, and his spokesperson, Ameer Izzat Khan.
 Initial reports indicated that Sufi Muhammad himself and possibly two of his sons had also been detained, though government sources would not confirm and would only say they knew of his whereabouts.
 TNSM sources confirmed that Sufi Muhammad and his sons were missing, but suggested that he had gone into hiding.

 On 26 July 2009, the government announced the arrest of the cleric for encouraging violence and terrorism.
 On 2 August 2009, police announced that he had been charged with sedition, aiding terrorism and conspiracy.

-In January 2011, Sufi Muhammad denied to an anti-terrorism court that he had any links to the anti-state Tehrik-i-Taliban Pakistan (TTP) and that he only sought enforcement of sharia in Malakand.
+In January 2011, Sufi Muhammad denied to an anti-terrorism court that he had any links to the anti-state Tehreek-i-Taliban Pakistan (TTP) and that he only sought enforcement of sharia in Malakand.
+He was indicted on sedition charges by an anti-terrorism court on 7 February 2015.
+He was released on bail on medical grounds in January 2018 by the Peshawar High Court.